skeeto/skeeto.github.com/_posts/2012-07-30-A-Few-Tricky-C-Questions.markdown

 }
 ~~~

-Here we're creating a struct called `baz` and take a pointer to one of
+~~Here we're creating a struct called `baz` and take a pointer to one of
 its fields.
-According to K&R C, this is invalid.
-Overall, structs are
+According to K&R C, this is invalid.~~ (**Update**: I
-really limited in K&R C: they can't be function arguments, nor can
+misunderstood.
+This is allowed.)
+Overall, structs are really limited in
-they be returned from functions, nor can pointers be taken to their
+K&R C: they can't be function arguments, nor can they be returned from
-fields.
-Only *pointers* to structs are first-class.
-They acknowledged
+functions, ~~nor can pointers be taken to their fields~~.
+Only
-that this was limiting and said they planned on fixing it in the
+*pointers* to structs are first-class.
+They acknowledged that this was
-future.
+limiting and said they planned on fixing it in the future.

 Fortunately, this *was* fixed with ANSI C and structs are first-class
 objects.
 This means the above program is **valid** in ANSI C.